villim/villim.github.io/_posts/2022-04-27-just-one-click-connect-to-cisco-vpn.md

 --form-entry=main:secondary_username="$USERNAME" --form-entry=main:secondary_password="$PIN$(stoken)" "$VPN_SERVER"
 ```

-The problem with this solution is, OpenConnect will continue retrying when connection failed.
-And our VPN Token server will lock user after failed a few times.
+It's albe to auto connect now !!
+But there is a problem, OpenConnect will continue retrying when connection failed.
+Unfortunately, our VPN Token server will lock user after failed a few times.

 But this is probably a good solution when we need working on Linux servers.

 ## Idea Three: AnyConnect CLI Solution